open-telemetry/oteps/text/entities/0264-resource-and-entities.md

     - Entities of the same type will have one rejected and one accepted, based on priority.
   - Resource detectors otherwise follow existing merge semantics.
     - The Specification merge rules will be updated to account for violations prevalent in ALL implementation of resource detection.
-    - Specifically: This means the rules around merging Resource across schema-url will be dropped.
+    - Specifically: This means the [rules around merging Resource across schema-url will be dropped](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md#merge).
 Instead only conflicting attributes will be dropped.
     - SchemaURL on Resource will need to be deprecated with entity-specific schema-url replacing it.
-Additionally, as no Resource semantic conventions have ever stabilized, SchemaURL usage on Resource cannot be in stable components of OpenTelemetry.
-Given prevalent violation of implementations around Resource merge specification, we suspect impact of this deprecation to be minimal.
+SDKs will no longer fill out SchemaURL on Resource.
+Additionally, as no (non-service) Resource semantic conventions have ever stabilized, SchemaURL usage on Resource cannot be in stable components of OpenTelemetry.
+Given prevalent concerns of implementations around Resource merge specification, we suspect impact of this deprecation to be minimal.
   - An OOTB "Env Variable Entity Detector" will be specified and provided vs. requiring SDK wide ENV variables for resource detection.
 - *Additionally, Resource Coordinator would be responsible for understanding Entity lifecycle events, for Entities whose lifetimes do not match or exceed the SDK's own lifetime (e.g. browser session).*